John Estrada: Acting later and recent career

 He subsequently gave up his hosting stint in P.O.5 after ABS-CBN commissioned him and Randy Santiago to return to noontime TV hosting thru Happy Yipee Yehey.
 He also resigned from Hapi Together where his lead role (as Geronimo) was replaced by Joey Marquez who assumed another role similar to Geronimo's character.

 In 2014, Estrada starred in the melodrama, Ikaw Lamang where he reunited with Minsan Lang Kita Iibigin co-star Coco Martin as one of the main antagonists turned anti-hero Don Gonzalo Miravalez.

 Estrada also earns the unofficial distinction as one of three Philippine actors that appeared as villains in both TV and movie versions of Mars Ravelo's Lastikman, along with Cherie Gil and Danilo Barrios.

 In 2018, Estrada transferred to GMA Network after being with ABS-CBN for nearly 27 years, On May 2, he signed an exclusive contract with GMA Artist Center.

 On August 23, 2021, Estrada returned to ABS-CBN.
 He was part of FPJ's Ang Probinsyano as the cunning yet power-hungry warlord Armando Silang.
-He portrays one of the main antagonists in FPJ's Batang Quiapo as the ruthless, manipulative and brutal cop Rigor Dimaguiba.
+He portrayed one of the main antagonists in FPJ's Batang Quiapo as the ruthless, manipulative and brutal cop Rigor Dimaguiba.

+In 2026, Estrada stars in the major family drama series Honor Thy Mother.
+The show is an unprecedented collaboration between ABS-CBN, GMA Network, and Prime Video.

 Personal life

-Estrada and Janice de Belen had four children - Inah, Moira, Mikaela Ariana de Belen Estrada (born on March 16, 1996), and Yuan.
+Estrada and Janice de Belen had four children - Inah, Moira, Kaila (born on March 16, 1996), and Yuan.
 Iggy "Luigi" Boy Muhlach is their eldest from Janice de Belen's previous relationship with actor Aga Muhlach.